farhanshk2312/Employee-Attrition-Study/README.md

 # Conclusion

 The analysis confirmed that attrition is not random — it is driven by identifiable factors like salary, overtime, promotions, job satisfaction, and work-life balance.
 By monitoring these metrics, HR can proactively design interventions such as better compensation planning, promotion policies, flexible schedules, and employee engagement initiatives to improve retention.
-This project demonstrates a complete data analysis lifecycle — from SQL-based storage, Python-driven correlation analysis, DAX-powered KPIs, and Power BI dashboarding — making it a strong addition to a professional portfolio.
+This project demonstrates a complete data analysis lifecycle — from SQL-based storage, Python-driven correlation analysis, DAX-powered KPIs, and Power BI dashboarding.